 The Woodbridge campus of Everest College is located at 14555 Potomac Mills Road in Woodbridge, Virginia.
 The facility has 35,402 square feet containing 12 classrooms, 4 laboratories, administrative offices, a student lounge, restrooms, and a resource center containing computers, reference and reading materials related to the academic programs.

-The facility is in compliance with federal, state and local ordinances and regulations, including those relating to safety and health.
+Everest College, the facility it occupies and the equipment it uses comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.